-- In late-October 2018 was reported that UK's eventual Brexit will seriously impact seaport's trade volumes.
+- In late-October 2018 was reported that UK's eventual Brexit will seriously impact Port's trade volumes.
 Around 1000 companies in Hamburg closed their businesses with British companies.
-Brexit is expected to impact around 17,5% of city's economic output.
+Brexit is expected to impact around 17,5% of the city's economic output.

 Port Hamburg (officially "Hamburger Hafen") is on Elbe River, and located approx 110 km (70 ml) from North Sea (Baltic Sea).
-It is ranked the country's largest cargo port In terms of TEU / container volumes, as well as Europe's second-busiest (following Rotterdam).
+It is ranked the country's largest cargo port In terms of TEU-containers volumes, as well as Europe's second-busiest (following Rotterdam).

 The harbor waterway covers a total area of approx 74 km2 (nearly 88% usable), of which the land area is approx 43 km2 (usable 34 km2).
 Port's facilities serve mainly large container ships, liquid- and bulk cargo carriers, and passenger vessels (ferries and cruise ships).